MariusVolkhart/mariusvolkhart.github.io/_posts/2023-03-26-Diagnosing-More-Java-Disk-IO.md

 ## FileSystemProvider
 The NIO [`FileSystemProvider`] SPI was introducedIn Java 7 as a more flexible approach to writing File IO code.
 It is possible to write a custom implementation that delegates actual IO operations to the JDK's `FileSystemProvider`, but wraps them with instrumentation logic.
 By setting the `java.nio.file.spi.DefaultFileSystemProvider` property prior to JVM startup, we can ensure that all `FileSystem`s throughout the JDK use our custom implementation.

 However, there are a few downsides to this.
 Primarily, this approach doesn't help with instrumenting `java.io.File`.
 There are still a lot of applications, frameworks, and libraries that make use of this API, and ignoring it in our instrumentation is problematic.
+It's also a strange level to be instrumenting at, given that not all implementations make use of the local disk.
+For example, [Jimfs](https://github.com/google/jimfs) and the [AWS Java NIO SPI for S3](https://github.com/awslabs/aws-java-nio-spi-for-s3).

+Perhaps there's a better approach.

 # JMC Agent
 The JMC Agent is a tool provided by the JMC project.
 The agent [is configured](https://developers.redhat.com/blog/2020/10/29/collect-jdk-flight-recorder-events-at-runtime-with-jmc-agent#introduction_to_the_jmc_agent_plugin) using an XML file that contains classes and methods to instrument, and reports instrumented events via JFR.
 The targeted classes have their bytecode modified at runtime and are then reloaded.